The Open Chapel in Dzibilchaltun was built at the end of the 16th century, in 1592 and continued to function until the seventeenth century.

 Physical description of the Open Chapel in Dzibilchaltun

 The chancel of the chapel is enclosed on three sides by double masonry walls filled with broken stone and cancab mortar.
-It’s roofed by a simple barrel-vault.
+A simple barrel-vault roofs it.
 There’s also a doorway leading to the apparently never completed foundations of another small room which would probably have been used as a choir or baptistry.

-North of the chapel is a small rectangular structure which was probably the curate’s residence.
+North of the chapel is a small rectangular structure, probably the curate’s residence.
 Slightly farther north are the remains of a long-thatched building where the caretaker and his family probably lived.
-The remains of atrium walls are plainly visible on the north, south, and east sides of the chapel.
+The remains of the atrium walls are plainly visible on the north, south, and east sides of the chapel.

 Santa Ursula Legend